StellarSand/privacy-settings/README.md

 - Review permissions for softwares and apps and revoke unnecessary permissions.
 - Only provide information as much as necessary.
 - Provide false information when possible (Never knowingly give false information on a legal document, to a law enforcement officer, federal agency, medical personnel, banks etc).
-- Use E2EE (End to End Encrypted) messaging services.
+- Use E2EE (End-to-End Encrypted) messaging services.
 - Keep devices encrypted.
 - Make regular backups.
 - Spread the good information and make people aware around you.